 The committee met with QFC representatives about their remodeling plans and suggested a wood-front framework with a gable (triangular form) over the front entrance, to be in harmony with Wedgwood’s Cape Cod-style housing.
 Other issues were addressed, such as the noisy roof-top mechanical equipment.
 QFC agreed not to put up a neon sign and agreed to limit the store hours (the store would not be open 24 hours per day.)

 Reminiscent of the Tradewell protest of 1958, in 2007 neighbors who lived to the east of the proposed condo project objected to the height, bulk and scale of the condo as designed, because the building would tower over and shade their houses.

 The condo project stalled in 2008 due to the nationwide crisis in economic conditions, which caused new building projects to be put on hold.
 The pause in the development project gave Wedgwood community activists time to examine options and explore City of Seattle resources for addressing the issues.

 At the “condo controversy” site, a new building with apartments (instead of condos) was completed and opened in July 2012.
-The Jasper Apartments is the first building to be a full four-stories in height near the commercial heart of Wedgwood.
+The Jasper Apartments at 8606 35th Ave NE is the first building to be a full four-stories in height near the commercial heart of Wedgwood.

 The City of Seattle approved a live-work unit ordinance in 2003.
 Live-work units are intended to have small offices, shops or art studios.
-In the Jasper there are six live-work units facing the sidewalk along 35th Ave NE.
-Three of the tenants live in their units and operate a business; three others use the unit as an office only.
+In the Jasper Apartments there are six live-work units facing the sidewalk along 35th Ave NE.
+Some of the tenants live in their units and operate a business, such as a hair salon.
+Some other tenants use their unit as an office only and don’t live there, such as the Galanda-Broadman Law Office.
+One tenant currently lives upstairs in a regular apartment at the Jasper, and uses their sidewalk level unit as an office only.

 The condo controversy, now-Jasper Apartment building served as a wake-up call about changes in Wedgwood’s commercial district including zoning which allows taller buildings, such as the Jasper’s four stories.
 As buildings in Wedgwood age and are replaced we can expect more interaction on the issues of height, bulk and scale, impacting the commercial district of Wedgwood.

 The Future of 35th Ave NE neighborhood planning committee was formed in 2012 to actively engage City of Seattle departments for needed improvements in zoning, pedestrian access, walkability and traffic safety measures along the commercial corridor of 35th Ave NE.